 Are carnitas healthy?

 Well that depends.
 The fat content is a bit higher than other meats but it is a high protein meal that’s packed with TONS of flavor.
-All in moderation I say.
+All in moderation when it comes to all different types of food I say.
+If you are following a keto friendly diet it is a winner for sure.
+The “sauce” is tomatillo based and keeps this a really low carb dinner idea.

 This is what we use.
 Of course you can adjust the heat with the amount of chili powder or red pepper flakes.
 If you don’t want it spicy at all then just omit.
 What is listed makes it mild.

-This is the salsa verde I use all of the time.
-I buy a few and keep them on hand so I can make this quickly.
+This is the salsa verde I make all of the time.
+If yo don’t want to make from scratch you can certainly buy jars at the store, I have done that before when I was in a rush.
+I buy a few and keep them on hand so I can make this quickly, as a kind of go to meal when I don’t really want to think when I’m cooking.

 Ninja Foodi Carnitas Recipe